 He learned that the ark was a symbol of God’s holiness and a connection to his power – one to be approached with reverence.

-He reflect that this mercy seat reflected the truth that God – in mercy – would cover his own sins.
+He reflected that this mercy seat reflected the truth that God – in mercy – would cover his own sins.

 His sins of irreverence.

 This time there is no mention of thousands of soldiers.

 There is no mention of a beautiful, new cart.

 There is no mention of an ancient orchestra.